-Showing 1 - 10 of 731 results for the Software Assurance
+Showing 1 - 10 of 845 results for Software Assurance

 The concept of an assurance case has been derived from the safety case.
 This library collection provides a list of SEI resources about assurance cases.